jina-ai/docs/chapters/io/index.rst

             f.index((Document(f'doc content {i}') for i in range(10)))

 #.
-The data can also be wrapped in a parameter less function.
+The data can also be wrapped in a parameter-less function.

     .. highlight:: python
     .. code-block:: python